 In between her time at Keene State, Mullins served as the head coach at Turner Falls (Mass.)
 High School from 2005-2009.

 Mullins completed her four-year Owl career (1999-02), leading the team in service aces (75) and digs (320) and earning second-team All-LEC honors.
 The Turners Falls native previously tied the KSC with 16 service aces against Fitchburg State and the record for most digs (1,050).

 |College:||Western Connecticut State|

-One of the top high school coaches in New Hampshire, Chuck Roberson enters his eighth season as an Owl assistant coach.
+One of the top high school coaches in New Hampshire, Chuck Roberson enters his ninth season as an Owl assistant coach.

 A three-time Class I coach of the year, Roberson coached Milford to back-to-back state titles in 2001 and 2002.